Overview

 The Hyperliquid API currently has a limitation, so only the last 10k trades for each address is available.
 If an address has made less than 10k trades as of the time of backfill (~March 2025), then all their historical trades will be available.
 However, fetching all historical trades is not currently possible for addresses that have done more than 10k trades.
 Once historical data becomes accessible, any gaps will be backfilled.

-**Why is the buyer or seller (sometimes both) in **extra_fields
+Why is the buyer or seller (sometimes both) in extra_fields in the trades table, but sometimes null?

-This is due to two current limitations.
-(We are working on improving these.)
+This was due to two limitations.

 - Hyperliquid’s endpoint not returning more than the 10000 latest fills.